jack-r-warren/jackwarren-info/src/markdown/posts/guides/console/cmder-tasks.md

 ### Admin

-To make make a task run with admin privileges, simply prefix the task's command with a `*`.
+To make a task run with admin privileges, simply prefix the task's command with a `*`.
 Each of my tasks tend to have an "as Admin" copy that are identical except for the name and that asterisk.

 ## PowerShell